geo-systems/geo-systems.github.io/index.md

 <h3>TextQ</h3>

-Our latest app <a href="/products/textq">TextQ</a>
+Our latest product <a href="/products/textq">TextQ</a>
 is an offline tool for data analysis.

-It allows you to import bug CSV files which wouldn't normally fit in MS Excel.
+It allows you to import big CSV files which wouldn't normally fit in MS Excel.
 You can then preview the data, change columns (hide, rename, change types), query or filter the data, and export for further analysis.